smtilson/pp4-playlist-manager/README.md

 Clone the GitHub repository.
 After setting up the above config vars, select the python buildpack.
 Navigate to the Deployment page.
 Associate a Heroku project with your GitHub account.
 Connect the Heroku app to the cloned GitHub repository.
 Scroll down to manual (or automatic) deploy, select the main branch and click deploy.

 ## Testing
-Do to the extensive mature of testing on this project, there is a separate document that addresses this portion of the readme, it can be found here: Link
+Do to the extensive mature of testing on this project, there is a separate document that addresses this portion of the readme, it can be found in Testing.md in this same directory.

 ## References